shapiromatron/hawc/docs/docs/development.md

 ### Useful utilities

 There are a number of helpful utility commands available from the command line.
-Depending on the OS, they're either available in the ``Makefile`` or ``make.bat``, but they can be called using the same commands.
+A full list of these commands is located in the ``Makefile`` or ``make.bat`` (depending on the OS), but they are called using the same commands.

 ```bash
 # run unit tests